What is a MOOC and how do they work?

 These are the best places to find MOOCs:

-- FutureLearn – Originally started by the Open University, and now working with over 260 universities, as well as various world-renowned institutions such as the British Library and UNESCO
+- FutureLearn – Originally started by the Open University, FutureLearn work with over 200 universities and world-renowned institutions such as the British Library and UNESCO

-- Coursera – One of the largest US-based MOOC providers, offering hundreds of free online courses from almost 300 partners around the world
+- Coursera – One of the largest US-based MOOC providers, offering hundreds of free online courses from over 300 partners around the world

 Interested in other kinds of free online courses?
 Our guide covers our top picks.